 This reserve is one more excellent site to view birds feeding on clay.
 There is no question in that it is a World Heritage site that is referred to as the most biologically diverse place on Earth by UNESCO itself.

-You can trace more than 800 bird species and 200 species of mammals, including six species of macaw here if you are lucky and observant enough like scientists.
+You can trace more than 800 bird species and 200 species of mammals.
+This includes six species of macaw here if you are lucky and observant enough like scientists.

 Manu Wildlife Center